 We use the colours green, amber, and red to indicate how expensive or cheap an investment platform is compared to the others.
 The cheapest investment platforms are coloured green, the more expensive ones red, and the others amber.

-That a platform is green doesn’t make it the best investment platform for you as cheap doesn’t always equal good.
+Keep in mind that a platform showing up as green doesn’t make it the best investment platform for you, as cheap doesn’t always equal good.
 Some of the more expensive platforms could have a wider variety of stocks, bonds, funds, ETFs, etc., depending on what you are looking for.

 If you are investing small amounts and choose to go with the cheapest Stocks and Shares ISA platform for that amount, note that some of the more expensive platforms become cheaper as your pot increases.
 Consider Interactive Investor and Halifax Share Dealing, for example.